High on the scale of “green building products” available, Western Red Cedar is one of the most versatile.

-As consumers are becoming more and more aware of their environmental footprint, their decision-making process in building materials is changing.
-Unfortunately, it can sometimes be difficult to determine a particular product’s total environmental impact.
+As consumers become more and more aware of their environmental footprint, their decision-making process in building materials is changing.
+Unfortunately, it can sometimes be challenging to determine a particular product’s total environmental impact.

 While many building products tout that they are made from recycled materials or are “green” in some way, there are many things to consider when selecting a product.
 One must consider the energy used to manufacture it, the emissions that are created